Dru Ann Love -- Best Friend to Mystery Writers and Readers

 New Yorker Dru Ann Love loves a good mystery.
 But more that, she loves introducing new mystery authors to the many readers of her blog, Dru’s Book Musings.

-Dru’s Book Musings is a very successful and influential mystery novel blog with 4,000 subscribers.
-Mystery authors, their publicists, agents and publishers are constantly knocking on her virtual door.
+Dru’s Book Musings is a remarkably successful and influential mystery novel blog with 4,000 subscribers.
+Mystery authors, their publicists, agents, and publishers are constantly knocking on her virtual door.
 The blog is the winner of the 2017 MWA (Mystery Writers of America) Raven Award; it was selected as one of the top mystery book blogs of 2018 and was short-listed for the 2018 Anthony Award--for Best Online Content.

 “I look for authors with new releases, new-to-me authors, authors with debut series--mainly cozies--and authors who have never been on my blog,” said Dru Ann.

 Dru’s Book Musings morphed from a reading journal to a simple reading blog.
 It debuted on July 8, 2008.

 “Lucky for me, when I first started my reading blog, I had author friends who visited (it) and would spread the word about the content, especially when their books were reviewed.
 People kept coming back.
 When I transferred from a ‘musing’ blog to my feature blog, my audience increased.”

 Dru Ann reads mystery after mystery on her commute to and from work.
 (Yes, she has a full-time job.
 The blog is a side gig).
 One day after finishing a book, she thought about the sleuth and wondered what her average day was like when not solving crimes.
 So, three years after the initial blog launch, she created the fan favorite “A Day in the Life.”
 In it a mystery author interviews the main character of his/her book about what life is like every day.